treeverse/lakeFS/docs/reference/garbage-collection.md

   ![mermaid diagram](gc-sample-commits.png)

   Continuing the example, branch `main` retains for 21 days and branch `dev` for 7.
 When running GC on 2022-03-31:

   - 7 days ago, on 2022-03-24 the head of branch `dev` was `d:
     2022-03-23`.
-So that commit is retained (along with all more recent commits on `dev`), but all older commits `d: *` will be collected.
+So, that commit is retained (along with all more recent commits on `dev`) but all older commits `d: *` will be collected.
   - 21 days ago, on 2022-03-10, the head of branch `main` was `2022-03-09`.
-So that commit is retained (along with all more recent commits on `main`), but commits `2022-02-27` and `2022-03-01` will be collected.
+So that commit is retained (along with all more recent commits on `main`) but commits `2022-02-27` and `2022-03-01` will be collected.

 * **Discover which objects need to be garbage collected.** Hold (_only_) objects accessible on some retained commits.

   In the example, all objects of commit `2022-03-12`, for instance, are retained.
 This _includes_ objects added in previous commits.
 However, objects added in commit `d: 2022-03-14` which were overwritten or committed in commit `d: 2022-03-20` are not visible in any retained commit and will be garbage collected.

 * **Garbage collect those objects by deleting them.** The data of any deleted object will no longer be accessible. lakeFS retains all metadata about the object, but attempting to read it via the lakeFS API or the S3 gateway will return HTTP status 410 ("Gone").